Lupine Info

 Be warned, some love to dig, so nice gardens don’t always exist, they can easily dig up your plants and turn your manicured lawn into a lunar landscape.

-The Lupine Dog, although can be aloof with strangers, make loyal and loving family pets.
+The Lupine Dog, although aloof with strangers, make loyal and loving family pets.
 However, they can be quite boisterous at play and could easily knock a small child down so common sense dictates that children and dogs should never be left unsupervised.
 Any companion dogs must also be able to withstand the rough and tumble that comes with their style of play.

 On the whole Lupine Dogs are very hardy.
 Commonly, they suffer from sensitive stomachs if fed supermarket dog foods high in sugar and grain.